Ogdensburg Land Bank receives offer for Ogden Street home

 “Once that is done, that too will go out on the market.
 Hopefully, as soon as possible,” he said.
 The land bank has been slowed in getting that home ready to sell by being able to find a contractor to provide the work.

-“We’re learning as we go, and so are the buyers in dealing with us,” said Cosmo, “We’re glad that they have stuck with us and again we’re learning as we go.
+“We’re learning as we go, and so are the buyers in dealing with us,” Mr. Cosmo said.
+“We’re glad that they have stuck with us and again we’re learning as we go.
 Hopefully we can learn from our past experiences and move forward.”

-Once the sale of 902 Ogden St. is complete, Cosmo said that the proceeds will be placed back into the land bank to help fund more projects in the future.
+Once the sale of 902 Ogden St. is complete, he said that the proceeds will be placed back into the land bank to help fund more projects in the future.

 “The state has done a great job with this program.
-They gave us the seed money two to three years ago and we’re just putting it back in as we get sales of these things so we can do future projects,” said Cosmo, “We don’t make any profit on these things.,”
+They gave us the seed money two to three years ago and we’re just putting it back in as we get sales of these things so we can do future projects,” Mr. Cosmo said.
+“We don’t make any profit on these things.”

-In fact, if the land bank breaks even, Cosmo said that they would take it as a win.
+If the land bank breaks even, Mr. Cosmo said that they would take it as a win.

-The overall goal is to get homes and properties back on the tax roll in the City of Ogdensburg.
+The overall goal is to get homes and properties back on the tax roll in the city.

 (0) comments